 If you want to experience mountain golf in your own backyard, this is the course that will deliver.
 Situated in the rugged McDowell Mountains of Fountain Hills, just off the Beeline Hwy. and minutes from Scottsdale, an outstanding round of golf awaits you at Eagle Mountain Golf Club.

 Designed by Scott Miller, Eagle Mountain dramatically weaves through shaded box canyons and around majestic mountain peaks such as Four Peaks, Red Mountain and the McDowell’s.
-The views alone are worth the ride…and what a ride you will have on this course with undulating fairways and greens, and outstanding elevation changes.
+The views alone are worth the ride…and what a ride you will have on this undulating fairways and greens, elevation changing golf course.
 And, yes, you do need to remember when putting that you are playing mountain golf, in the Valley of the Sun.
 It’s just an amazing golf course, challenging yet fair and definitely fun.
-Put your thinking cap on to score as course strategy pays off.
+Put your thinking cap on to score as strategy pays off on this course.

 The course is in excellent shape with greens that hold well and putt true.
 Don’t think you’re going to make up a bogie on the par 3s, as they don’t give up birdies easily.
 I do believe these are the toughest par 3s in the county and they look rather innocent from the tee boxes, but beware!